ecklf/react-popper-spring-tooltip/README.md

 ## TypeScript

-This library is built with TypeScript and will automatically generate typing in: `dist/Tooltip.d.ts`
+This library is built with TypeScript and will automatically generate typing during the Rollup build process in: `dist/Tooltip.d.ts`

 ## Local Development